 Dore doesn’t allow his brain breaks to disrupt his class.
 His approach to getting butts back in seats is the same as for any other classroom activity.
 “The students need to know what’s about to happen and how it’s going to work; if there aren’t guidelines, expectations, and procedures in place, it’s going to be hard to have a successful time.”
 The breaks, Dore adds, have just become part of the day—his students even see them as a reward for a morning of hard work.

-In Newton, Massachusetts, Lizzie Pike (’14) avoids the potential for disruption altogether by incorporating movement throughout the day, from active morning greetings to switching partners for different class projects.
+At Ward Elementary School in Newton, Mass., Lizzie Pike (SED’14) avoids the potential for disruption in her fifth grade classroom altogether by incorporating movement throughout the day, from active morning greetings to switching partners for different class projects.

 No More Dodgeball